-As dog owners, we often take veterinary treatment for granted.
+As dog owners, we often take our pet’s veterinary care for granted.

-We give our dogs antibiotics to clear infections; anti-parasitic drugs to prevent heartworm; and topical ointments to soothe rashes and lacerations.
+We give our dogs antibiotics to clear infections, we give them anti-parasitic drugs to prevent heartworm, and we apply topical ointments to their skin to soothe rashes and lacerations.

 But unfortunately, modern veterinary medicine does not yet have all the answers.